ayran-dias/calccet/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This Project is for Colaborateds Internal of Stone CO, made for Ayran Dias
+This Project is for Colaborateds Internal of Stone, made for Ayran Dias